pythonanywhere/help_pages/articles/UsingANewDomainForExistingWebApp.md

 you can run the site on any domain that you own.

-If you already have a web application up and running on PythonAnywhere and you want to point a new domain at it -- for example, if you have as application at `fred.pythonanywhere.com` and you want it to show up at `www.fredsdomain.com` -- there are two steps:
+If you already have a web application up and running on PythonAnywhere and you want to point a new domain at it -- for example, if you have a site at `fred.pythonanywhere.com` and you want it to show up at `www.fredsdomain.com` -- there are two steps: